Awards for Advancing Science

 The award consists of a certificate.

 Lewis Fry Richardson was an English mathematician and meteorologist, who pioneered modern mathematical techniques of weather forecasting.
-The L F Richardson Award (formerly the L F Richardson Prize) is given annually for a meritorious paper which was published in a Society journal during the preceding four years, and was contributed by a member of the Society who in their early career in meteorology (which we define as no more than 15 years into their career, excluding career breaks) at the time of submission.
+The L F Richardson Award (formerly the L F Richardson Prize) is given annually for a meritorious paper which was published in a Society journal during the preceding four years, and was contributed by a member of the Society who in their early career in meteorology (which we define as no more than 15 years, if in academia, or 10 years, if in industry, since starting first higher education* qualification, or first further education** qualification if a higher education qualification has not been obtained) at the time of the award nomination.

 Regulations

-1. The Award shall be made annually for a meritorious paper which was published in a Society journal during the preceding four years, and was contributed by a member of the Society who is currently in their early career in meteorology (which we define as no more than 15 years into their career, excluding career breaks) at the time of submission.
+The Award shall be made annually for a meritorious paper which was published in a Society journal during the preceding four years, and was contributed by a member of the Society who is currently in their early career in meteorology (which we define as no more than 15 years, if in academia, or 10 years, if in industry, since starting first higher education* qualification, or first further education** qualification if a higher education qualification has not been obtained) at the time of submission.

 Award